Scientific: Opuntia ficus indica

 Watering: None after establishment.

-Pruning: Prune only by removing pad segments of any length to control spread.
+Pruning: Prune only by removing pad segments of any length to control size and spread.

 Propagation: Easy by stem sections that will form adventitious roots almost anywhere under any condition if only exposed to the ground surface.